 Observe the personal habits of your employees, as these can hugely affect their work performance.
 Common habits like chewing on pens, humming, or tapping out song tempos on the desk may be annoying, but they’re generally harmless quirks.
 It’s the truly destructive, unproductive habits that you need to be on the lookout for.

-These negative habits include taking unauthorized breaks, being involved in office gossip, use of computers for personal reasons, and any disruptive behavior.
+These negative habits include taking unauthorized breaks, being involved in office gossip, use of computers not for software development but for personal reasons, and any disruptive behavior.
 To keep such practices from being adopted by the other employees, be clear about what habits are acceptable in your company.
 It also helps if you release an appropriate behavioral code they can refer to.

 Avoid telling people the exact number of their score when it comes to performance.
 Numbers can be meaningless without a source to reference, and the specific ones are not even actionable.
 Try changing things up and using your words instead.
 Explain where they are, what you’ve observed about them, how they fit into the grand scheme of the business, and so on.
 This gives people a better idea of how they are doing.